thvaisa/orbit_view_for_openmct-/README.md

   ![Screenshot_20200702_223120](./doc/Screenshot_20200702_223120.png)

   The view visualizes the orbits, satellites, visibility area, and the ground station.
-On the right, information about next five upcoming passes of each satellite are printed and also some current information about the satellites.
+On the right, information about the next five upcoming passes of each satellite are displayed and also some current information about the satellites.

   The view interacts with the OpenMCT's time conductors, which can be used to control the time (Local clock and Fixed Timespan mode).
-It is important to know that TLEs are only accurate at a time so don't expect good accuracy if applied beyond one day.
-It is also good to know that the time conductor might have +5 min offset, which will be applied to the orbit simulation
+It is important to know that TLEs are only accurate at a time, so don't expect good accuracy if applied beyond one day.
+It is also good to know that the time conductor might have a +5 min offset, which will be applied to the orbit simulation.

 ![Screenshot_20200702_224936](./doc/Screenshot_20200702_224936.png)